gvwilson/sensibleadventures/nardica/nardica.md

 He harrumphed and pulled his head back into the pilot house as she walked shakily astern.
 What was happening to her?

+## Chapter 6

+Iffy had spent hours gazing at the pictures in her mother's nature book that showed blue tropical oceans full of fish and coral and even on one page an octopus that changed color when she touched it.
+The ocean that the *Guinevere* and the *Bengal* sailed through in the days following their departure from Rothera looked nothing like that.
+When the sky was blue,
+the sea was a light, liquid gray.
+When clouds rolled in and threatened a storm, as they did on their second day out, the gray turned somber.
+Even the white crests of the waves seemed dirty.

+Iffy's mood sank even further on their fourth (or was it the fifth?) day.
+One of the *Bengal*'s ultralight drones spotted an unevenness in the water.
+After a couple of milliseconds of dithering, the warship's core decided it was a sign that a sea boil might be coming, so the two ships turned toward shore and ran straight into a slick of rotting jellyfish.
+For half an hour the air didn't just smell like wet rot---it *tasted* of it.
+Aunt Naggie boiled a precious spoonful of dried lemon rind to chase the smell out of the galley, but dinner's noodles still had an aftertaste of rank seaweed.

+"Could be anything,"
+Wales said when Iffy asked him what he thought had happened.
+He had spent most of the first two days in his cabin, coming out only to eat and use the toilet under the carefully casual supervision of whichever Marine just happened to be outside his door.
+He looked less drained than he had the day after he was shot, but he didn't smile at Iffy the way he first had, and there'd been no more talk of apprenticing.

+Something caught his eye just as Iffy turned to go back to her chores.
+He leaned over the railing, then pointed.
+"See that?"

+Iffy looked at the glistening lumps that dotted the waves.
+"What?"

+"There and there.
+And there.
+Looks like some kind of infection has been eating at them."
+He shook his head,
+his expression a mixture of anger and disappointment.
+"Could be natural,
+but more likely someone crisped it up in a lab."

+"You think it was the Zillions?"
+Iffy asked.

+Wales shook his head.
+"I doubt it.
+They'd go after your coal if they could figure out a way to do it without sludging every bit of fertile soil in Antarctica as a side effect, but not the jellyfish.
+No,
+this was probably someone local trying to scissor out the genes that make them filter microparticles out of the water."
+Catching sight of Iffy's puzzled look, he waved his arm at the slick again.
+"That's what they were tweaked to do---collect all the tiny bits of plastic in the water.
+It made sense at the time,
+in a desperate kind of way,
+but then they hybridized with some other tweak for rapid growth and..."
+He shrugged.

+"And they took over,"
+Iffy finished.
+"I read about it in school,
+how they ate up everythin' so most o' the fish starved an' everythin' fell apart."

+Wales nodded.
+"One disaster among many," he said.
+"And every time we try to put it right, it seems we just tangle it up worse."